Netcracker/KubeMarine/documentation/Kubecheck.md

 This test checks if needed package are available from nodes.

+###### 015 Kernel version

+*Task*: `software.kernel.version`

+This test checks the Linux kernel version for a bad kernel version, if it is equal to a bad one, it issues a warning

 #### PAAS Procedure

 The PAAS procedure verifies the platform solution.
 For example, it checks the health of a cluster or service statuses on nodes.
 This test checks the already configured environment.
 All services and the Kubernetes cluster must be installed and should be in working condition.
 Apart from the environment installed and configured by Kubemarine, the test can check other environments too.